marekandreas/elpa/README.md

 enabled by default (and can be disabled at build time).
 With release ELPA 2019.05.001 the legacy API is disabled by default, however, can be still switched on at build time.
-With the release ELPA 2019.11.001 the legacy API will be deprecated and not supported anymore.
+With the release ELPA 2019.11.001 the legacy API has been deprecated and support has been droped.

 [![Build
 status](https://gitlab.mpcdf.mpg.de/elpa/elpa/badges/master/build.svg)](https://gitlab.mpcdf.mpg.de/elpa/elpa/commits/master)